v6x/libav.js/README.md

 libav.js is published to NPM as `libav.js`, and each released variant is published in a much smaller NPM package as `@libav.js/variant-<variant>`.
 The CDN example above uses the `@libav.js/variant-default` package, for example.
+The `@libav.js/types` package is also provided with only the types (`.d.ts` file), and if using TypeScript, you are highly recommended to use it, to avoid bringing entire variants in as dependencies of your own packages.

 ### Why the version number in the filenames?